 - Psalm 139:14

 These verses, along with other positive birth affirmations, are included in the Natural Birth Mega Pack.
+Or, you can get just the birth affirmation cards right here.

 The Last Thing You Need To Know To Prepare Mentally For Natural Birth